fabacab/inline-gdocs-viewer/readme.txt

 Another option for sorting your table, for example, is to use the `query` attribute and pass along an appropriate [Google Charts API Query Language query that includes an `order by` clause](https://developers.google.com/chart/interactive/docs/querylanguage#Order_By).

 == Change log ==

+= Version 0.6 =

+* Feature: Use the `chart` attribute to display your Google Spreadsheet's data as an interactive chart or graph.
+Supported chart types include:
+    * Area charts
+    * Bar charts
+    * Bubble charts
+    * Candlestick charts
+    * Column charts
+    * Combo charts
+    * Histograms
+    * Line charts
+    * Pie charts
+    * Scatter charts
+    * Stepped area charts
+* Feature: Customize the tooltip by supplying a `title` attribute in the shortcode for your table or chart.
+* Performance: Load large JavaScript libraries only when needed for the kind of chart or table that's being displayed.

 = Version 0.5.1 =